Ghurtchu/fluenTry/README.md

 `Try` has two sub-classes: `Success<T>` which holds the successful value and `Failure` which holds the exception.

-`Try` may be used in different ways, so withot further ado let's see the examples below:
+`Try` may be used in different ways, so without further ado let's see the examples below:

 problem description: try getting the element from the list, if it fails return stringified 0, or else return the stringified square of the success value.